katiepestotnik/lesson/sections/part3.md

 ```

 ### Updating Array Values
-<p>Updating elements is just like accessing, but we will use our assignment operator (=) to reassign the value of the specific element.</p>
+Updating elements is just like accessing, but we will use our assignment operator `=` to reassign the value of the specific element.

 ```js
 const fruits = ['banana', 'orange', 'apple']